 Church of England identity runs through the school's DNA.
 Daily collective worship, strong links with the local parish church, and a Christian narrative woven through the curriculum reflect this character without feeling exclusionary.
 The school describes Church schools as historically designed to offer "education and opportunities for all the children in the parish," not to convert or separate.
 That spirit of inclusion persists; families of all faiths and none are genuinely welcome here.

-The data tells a compelling story.
-In 2024, 98% of pupils reached the expected standard in reading, writing, and mathematics combined, compared to the England average of 62%.
-This 36-percentage-point gap isn't marginal; it represents a school where nearly every pupil is leaving Key Stage 2 with solid foundational literacy and numeracy.
+The data still tells a positive story, but not the near-universal one the previous figure suggested.
+In the current 2024-25 / 2025 dataset, 80% of pupils reached the expected standard in reading, writing, and mathematics combined.
+This indicates a school where most pupils are leaving Key Stage 2 with solid foundational literacy and numeracy.

 England ranks and key metrics (where available)